By Michael Corcoran and Stephen Maher, Truthout in the USA:

 Austan Goolsbee, one of President Barack Obama’s longest serving policy advisers and the chairman of his Council of Economic Advisers, leaves his post pretty much as he inherited it: with the economy moribund, no clear path to vigor in sight and the unemployment rate stubbornly elevated: here.

-This video is called Language of War.
+This video from the USA is called Language of War.